Channel Modeling for Multi-Receiver Molecular Communication Systems: Introduction

-In this paper, we, initially, propose an analytical approximation for a 2-Rx single-input-multiple-output (SIMO) topology based on analytical expressions of molecular SISO \cite{yilmaz2014channel}.
-The propagation of the molecules through the medium is a continuous Wiener process and is modeled with independent step increments \cite{srinivas2012wiener}.
-By definition of an absorbing receiver, any molecule absorbed by an Rx can not be absorbed by another Rx.
-Channel response of each Rx would be analytically derived from molecular SISO response \cite{yilmaz2014channel} if there would be no other Rx.
-For molecular SISO, it is straight-forward to derive the molecule hitting probabilities analytically from any release point at any intended spherical absorbing Rx with arbitrary center point in 3-D space \cite{yilmaz2014channel}.
-Each molecule absorbed by an Rx could be considered to be released at the absorption time instant and at that absorption point in 3-D space so that the hitting probability at any other Rx could be calculated as mentioned above.
-The work conducted in this paper is based on this observation, and aims to provide an analytical expression for both receivers.
-Furthermore, the work aims to generalize this approximation for multiple-entity networks with an arbitrary number of receivers greater than two.
+{In this paper, we, initially, propose an analytical channel response derivation for a 2-Rx molecular single-input-multiple-output (SIMO) topology rooted from the theoretical analysis of molecular SISO systems \cite{yilmaz2014channel}.
+For molecular SISO, it is straightforward to derive the channel response analytically from an arbitrary release point towards an arbitrarily placed spherical absorbing Rx \cite{yilmaz2014channel}.
+The channel response of each absorbing receiver could be analytically derived from molecular SISO analytical expressions \cite{yilmaz2014channel} if there were no other Rx.
+Additionally, the propagation of the molecules through the diffusive medium is a continuous Wiener process and is modeled by step increments independent of each other \cite{srinivas2012wiener}.
+Based on the independence of the random steps of molecules, a significant observation is made, that is, the succeeding movement of any molecule arriving at an arbitrary point in space can be modeled as if it were released from that arbitrary point.
+Using this observation, the channel response of an Rx in a molecular SIMO system can be deduced by estimating the fraction of \textit{stolen} molecules over time and subtracting from the channel response of the intended Rx. {The term ``stolen molecules" refers to the molecules absorbed by bystander Rxs, instead of the targeted Rx.} The work conducted in this paper is based on this observation, and aims to provide an analytical expression for the channel response of both receivers.
+Furthermore, the work intends to generalize the proposed channel model for multiple-entity networks with an arbitrary number of receivers greater than two.}

-Organization of this paper is as follows: In Section~\ref{SystemModel}, 2-Rx molecular SIMO topology considered in the scope of this paper is provided.
-Afterwards, in Section~\ref{ProposedModels}, construction of the analytical expression regarding molecular SIMO topology is presented.
-In Subsection~\ref{ExactModel}, the comprehensive analytical expression is provided and afterwards, in Subsection~\ref{ApproxModel}, the simplified approximation is derived and presented.
-Accuracy and performance of these analytical expressions are provided in Section~\ref{Performance}, and Section~\ref{Conclusion} concludes the paper.
+Organization of this paper is as follows: In Section~\ref{section:SystemModel}, 2-Rx molecular SIMO topology considered in the scope of this paper is provided.
+Afterwards, in Section~\ref{section:ProposedModels}, construction of the analytical expression regarding molecular SIMO topology is presented.
+In Subsection~\ref{subsection:RecursiveModel}, the comprehensive analytical expression is provided and afterwards, in Subsection~\ref{subsection:ApproxModel}, the simplified approximation is derived and presented.
+Accuracy and performance of these analytical expressions are provided in Section~\ref{section:Performance}, and Section~\ref{section:Conclusion} concludes the paper.